 The automatic nature of our thoughts, which barely allow us to notice what is happening in the moment, is the opposite of complete consciousness.
 The latter means being perfectly aware of everything that happens in yourself and all around you, of everything we see, hear or feel.
 The past is no more, the future has not yet happened, and the present is at once elusive and immutable.

 As Schrödinger put it, “The present is the only thing that has no end.”
 Cultivating complete consciousness of the present means that we must live lucidly in our present experience.

 - Inner peace

 To understand the true nature of the mind, you must pull back the veils created by automatic thought.
-To do this you must begin to allow the mind to become clear, calm and attentive.
-Buddhist schools teaches us 2 things for doing this:
+To do this you must begin to allow the mind to become clear, calm, and attentive.
+Buddhist schools teach us 2 things for doing this: